This article has been updated from a previous version.

-Summer might be a time for relaxing and enjoying some time away, but it’s also a prime time for several types of home insurance claims.
-Whether it’s because the home is empty while you’re on vacation or damage from inclement weather, these are just some of the more common home insurance claims made in the summer.
+Summer might be a time for relaxing and enjoying some time away, but it’s also a prime time for home insurance claims.
+Whether it’s because something happens while the home is vacant and you’re on vacation or there’s damage from inclement weather, these are just some of the more common home insurance claims made in the summer.

-Installing a backwater valve and a sump pump can help to keep you protected — and save on premiums.
+Installing a backwater valve and a sump pump can help you stay protected — and save on home insurance.
 Keep your eavestroughs clear and your downspouts pointing away from the home, and avoid storing valuables in the basement.
-Reducing your household water consumption during periods of heavy precipitation will also help your home’s system be able to manage any potential backup.
+Reducing your household water consumption during periods of heavy precipitation will also help your home’s system manage any potential backup.

 Hail and wind damage

 Summer storms can result in hail and wind damage, which is why it’s important to review your current home insurance coverage to make sure you’re protected.
 If you know a storm will be coming, secure patio furniture or any other outdoor items that could become dislodged and cause damage to the home.
 You will also want to protect any windows, including skylights, to help mitigate risks.

 Regardless of whether your claim is the result of a natural disaster or simply an accident, it’s a good idea to do a thorough home audit and property assessment about once a year.
 That way you can ensure you’re up to date on the contents of your home and that your valuables are fully protected.

 Summer is a time when people enjoy activities such as barbecuing and backyard fires, which increase the risk of fire damage to the home.
 Fireworks can also result in fire-related damages to properties, as can natural disasters such as wildfires.